tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 head with minimal fuss and friction, and similarly into the heads of other people.
-It's no accident that we find natural environments to be more soothing than the made world, the construction of the natural world is more often in harmony with how our brains think about that world.
+It's no accident that we find natural environments to be more soothing than the made world, the construction of the natural world is more often in harmony with how our brains think about that world, game recognizes game.

 Feel good about your work, you are potentially making life easier for people pondering your code years and even decades from now, perhaps even farther [into the future](https://archiveprogram.github.com/), people you may never meet.
-They will appreciate your kindness and attention to detail.
+They will appreciate your effort and attention to detail.
-Your sustained effort over time will create a system _you and others_ can **understand**, **maintain**, **debug** and **extend**.
+Over time will grow a system that _you and others_ can **understand**, **maintain**, **debug** and **extend**.
 And the punchline is that it's not hard.
 In fact it's _easier_.

 It's easier and more pleasant to work with something that's well crafted and simpatico with your thinking.
 It's hard and unpleasant to constantly wrestle with something you don't understand.
-Trim, prune and shape your objects early and often, your brain will thank you.
+Trim, prune and shape your objects early and often.
+Your brain will thank you.

 <hr>